hacks-guide/Guide_Wii/docs/nintendowfc.md

 If you get error 23400, your ISP or network is blocking the use of a custom DNS.

-To solve this issue, Wiimmfi has a custom DNS server that can be ran on your PC - you can read about it [here](https://wiimmfi.de/patcher/dnspatch#customdns).
+To solve this issue, Wiimmfi has a custom DNS server that can be ran on your PC - you can read about it at the [Wiimmfi website](https://wiimmfi.de/patcher/dnspatch#customdns).

 :::